Ne0n09/cloudflared-remotefalcon/docs/main/install/remotefalcon.md

       ./configure-rf.sh
       ```

-Make sure you have th following information available to copy and paste as the configuration script will ask for these:
+Make sure you have the following information available to copy and paste as the configuration script will ask for these:

 - Cloudflare tunnel token

 - Cloudflare origin server certificate

-- cloudflare origin sever private key
+- Cloudflare origin sever private key

 If everything went to plan with the configuration you should see your containers all up similar to below: